Tiliksew/item_controlling_system_web/README.md

-- text in red
-+ The First Screen is before any file upload and is nothing to show.
+This is <span style="color:green">The First Screen is before any file upload and is nothing to show</span>
-! text in orange
-# text in gray
-@@ text in purple (and bold)@@

 ![My Image](assets/screen1.png)
 ![My Image](assets/screen2.png)
 ![My Image](assets/screen3.png)